Decent Q3, but bumps ahead for Hero

 The impact on the Ebitda margin was to the tune of 200 basis points, leading to a sequential drop of 10 basis points in the parameter to 14%.
 In contrast, Bajaj Auto Ltd and TVS Motor Co.
 Ltd saw a sequential uptick in Q3 Ebitda margins, albeit slightly.

 For FY24, Hero expects the impact on margin due to EV business-related costs to be in the range of 125-150 basis points.
-However, stable commodity costs and premiumisation would support profitability.
+However, stable commodity costs and premiumization would support profitability.

 Having said that, the pressing worry continues to be Hero’s market share.
-The company primarily operates in the entry-level segment and the ongoing premiumisation trend has had a bearing.
+The company operates in the entry-level segment and the ongoing premiumization trend has had a bearing.

-In Q3, Hero’s market share in domestic motorcycles stood at 41.6%, down from 50.4% in Q4FY23, even after a slew of launches in this financial year, according to Antique Stock Broking.
+According to Antique Stock Broking, Hero’s market share in domestic motorcycles stood at 41.6% in Q3, down from 50.4% in Q4FY23.
+This is even after a slew of launches in this financial year.

 Some of Hero’s new bikes, including premium vehicles such as Karizma XMR and Harley Davidson X440, bolster its overall portfolio.
 But to what extent can these help in regaining the lost market share with competition intensifying?

 Notably, not all of Hero’s launches are bearing fruit.
-HDFC Securities notes that the Xtreme 160R, one of the new launches by Hero in the premium segment, failed to make any significant impact.
+HDFC Securities notes that the Xtreme 160R, one of the new launches by Hero in premium segment, failed to make a significant impact.

 “Despite Hero maintaining a healthy launch pipeline largely focused on the 125cc and above segments, we expect it will not lead to substantial share recovery, given its patchy track record of new launches in these segments," HDFC said in its report.

-Based on interactions with dealers, Antique expects /a positive momentum in rural areas, especially in the north and central markets.
-“We are quite positive the momentum will continue as we believe replacement demand has started to recover," Antique said in its report.
+Based on interactions with dealers, Antique expects positive momentum in rural areas, especially the north and central markets.
+“We are quite positive the momentum will continue as we believe replacement demand has started to recover," the Antique report said.

-On the electric vehicle front, Hero plans to launch a mass-market electric scooter (priced at about ₹1 lakh) and a mid-segment electric scooter (priced at about ₹1.25 lakh) in the April-June quarter.
+On the electric vehicle front, Hero plans to launch a mass-market electric scooter (priced at about ₹100,000) and a mid-segment electric scooter (priced at about ₹125,000) in the April-June quarter.
 It is ramping up capacities to scale up faster in FY25.
 As of now, Hero continues to lag Bajaj Auto Ltd and TVS Motor Co. in terms of market share.

 But investors have little to crib about.
 Hero’s shares have gained 81.5% over the past year.
-Recovery in entry-level demand and new launches worked in favour of investor sentiment.
+Recovery in entry-level demand and new launches was in favour of investor sentiment.

 But given this rally, significant upsides hereon appear capped, although it is comforting that Hero’s valuation is reasonable versus its peers.
 The stock trades at nearly 21 times its FY25 estimated earnings, while Bajaj and TVS trade at 26 times and 37 times, respectively, according to Bloomberg data.